 Kazakhstan responded to the refusal by taking Mega to court in New Zealand.

-Speaking to New Zealand’s High Court this week, Mega defense lawyer Fletcher Pilditch said that the order included users who had stored news articles refering to the Kazaword files, and that there was nothing to suggest they had any relation to the hackers, Radio New Zealand reports.
+Speaking to New Zealand’s High Court this week, Mega defense lawyer Fletcher Pilditch said that the order included users who had stored news articles referring to the Kazaword files, and that there was nothing to suggest they had any relation to the hackers, Radio New Zealand reports.

 “What we see is no different to what happens when journalists come into possession of information that may have come from leaks,” he said, drawing comparisons to journalists who use Wikileaks material, or New Zealand author Nicky Hager, whose book Dirty Politics used stolen National Party emails.